 - Knowingly or recklessly exposing others to significant danger

-There is no standard penalty that applies to violations of the Fundamental Standard.
-Infractions have led to penalties ranging from formal warning and community service to expulsion.
+There is no standard sanction that applies to violations of the Fundamental Standard.
+Infractions have led to sanctions ranging from formal warning and community service to expulsion.
 In each case, the nature and seriousness of the offense, the motivation underlying the offense and precedent in similar cases are considered.